 Covid-19 Research at J-PAL South Asia

-J-PAL South Asia has transitioned completely to contactless data collection through Computer-Assisted Telephone Interviewing (CATI) and is now exploring the effective use of Computer-Assisted Web Interviewing (CAWI).
-Operations for these 14 studies, spread across 169 districts in nine Indian states and union territories, are already underway and are supported by a team of 400 enumerators who have been trained remotely.
-Surveys are being conducted with over 110,000 respondents to understand the various facets of the pandemic affecting vulnerable populations who include diabetics and dialysis patients; migrant workers; school and college dropouts; frontline health workers; farmers; elderly populations; ultra-poor women; and individuals who require psychosocial support.
+Operations for 18 studies, spread across 170 districts in ten Indian states and union territories, have been underway since March 2020 and are supported by a team of 400 enumerators who have been trained remotely.
+Surveys are being conducted using Computer Assisted Telephone Interviewing (CATI) with nearly 150,000 respondents to understand the various facets of the pandemic affecting vulnerable populations who include diabetics and dialysis patients; migrant workers; school and college dropouts; frontline health workers; farmers; elderly populations; ultra-poor women; and individuals who require psychosocial support.

 Research Themes and Partners